kevinzhukz/9CT-TASK-1/PROJECT_DOCUMENTATION.md

 Improvements:

 - Improve readability of outputs (better spacing and formatting especially the data set)
-- Add error messages that are more user friendly I think?
+- Add error messages that are more user friendly

 Accessibility could also be improved by: